 - 1. After removing the outer shipping carton from the boiler, remove the parts box. - 2.
 To remove the boiler from the pallet: - a.
 Remove the two (2) lag bolts securing the bottom of the unit to the pallet. - b.
 Lift the boiler off the wall bracket mounted to the pallet. - 3.
 Remove the three (3) lag bolts securing the wall bracket to the wood pallet.
 Be certain not to lose the wall bracket as it will be needed for securing the boiler to the wall (FIG. 2-1).

-on the floor or pallet.
+Do not drop the boiler or bump the jacket on the floor or pallet.
 Damage to the boiler can result.